 Training He studied with 1987 Pritzker Prize Laureate Kenzo Tange, at the Department of Architecture in the Faculty of Engineering at the University of Tokyo from 1950 to 1954.
-He continued to work for and with Tange as a graduate student at the university and then in the older man's firm from 1954 to 1963.
-At that point Isozaki established his own practice but did not disassociate himself from his mentor, continuing to design occasionally for Tange into the 1970s.
-This attitude is in keeping with native Japanese practices that stress collaboration and cooperation, rather than competition, among professionals.
+Isozaki graduated in 1954 and continued working with Tange as a graduate student at the university and then in his firm from 1954 to 1963.
+Even though Isozaki established his own practice in 1963, he did not disassociate himself from his mentor, continuing to design occasionally for Tange into the 1970s.
+This attitude speaks of his work and also of Japanese practices that stress collaboration and cooperation, rather than competition, among professionals.

-InfluencesNearly all of the leading 20th-century Japanese designers have attempted to synthesize indigenous traditions with Western forms, materials, and technologies.
+Nearly all of the leading 20th-century Japanese designers have attempted to synthesize indigenous traditions with Western forms, materials, and technologies.
 Isozaki's "style" has in fact been a series of modes that have come as a response to these influences.

-As a young architect he was identified with Metabolism, a movement founded in Japan in 1960.
+As a young architect he was loosely associated with Metabolism, a movement founded in Japan in 1960.
 However, Isozaki minimized his connections to this group, seeing the Metabolist style as overly utilitarian in tone.
 By contrast, in the 1960s, Isozaki's work featured dramatic forms made possible through the employment of steel and concrete but not limited aesthetically by those materials.
 His designs of branch banks for the Fukuoka Mutual (1965-67) are characteristic of this early phase of Isozaki's career.
 The Oita Branch Bank (1966) is representative of the group: its powerful cantilevered upper stories are more characteristic of his English contemporary James Stirling that of any of his fellow Japanese architects.

 Another French principle, architecture parlante (architecture that bespeaks its function), is also at work at Fujimi: by massing the building in the shape of a question mark, Isozaki commented wittily on his incomprehension of his countrymen's obsession with golf.